mbabynames search ✿

 Edwin Elliot

-Put "noble and strong" next to "the Lord is my God" and you get a name that feels considered.
+Put "wealthy friend" next to "the Lord is my God" and you get a name that feels considered.
 Edwin Elliot works on paper and out loud.
 Edwin ends on a nasal sound.
 Elliot's opening E avoids any muddiness.

 Bold contrast